orientechnologies/orientdb-docs/security/Database-Security.md

 ## Roles

 A role determines what operations a user can perform against a resource.
-Mainly, this decision depends on the working mode and the rules.
-The rules themselves work differently, depending on the working mode.

 ### Working with Roles